MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 ### Create an App User in your Dataverse Environments

-**Each environment (Development, Validation, Test and Production) will need to have an Application User.** For each of your environments follow the steps below to setup the Application User.
+**Each environment (Development, Validation, Test and Production) will need to have an Application User.** For each of your environments follow the steps below to set up the Application User.

 1. Go to Power Platform Admin Center [https://aka.ms/ppac](https://aka.ms/ppac)